 Since July 2012, STA has been working to develop a Mobility Management Plan for Solano County.
 The development of a Mobility Management Plan was identified in the 2011 Solano Transportation Study for Seniors and People with Disabilities, as a priority strategy to assist seniors, people with disabilities, and low income and transit dependent individuals with their transportation needs.
 The STA Board approved the final Mobility Management Plan on April 10, 2014.
 The Solano Mobility Management Plan identifies existing services and programs, explores potential partnerships, and analyzes how to address mobility needs in Solano County in a cost-effective manner.
+STA also manages the SolanoExpress bus service, which is operated by Soltrans and FAST and is governed by their own Title VI polices and Language Assistance Plans.

-Solano Mobility Management Plan addresses four key elements to assist seniors, people with disabilities, and low income and transit dependent individuals with their transportation needs.
-These four elements are:
+Solano Mobility Management Plan addresses a number of key elements to assist seniors, people with disabilities, and low income and transit dependent individuals with their transportation needs.
+These elements are: